browserengineering/book/book/accessibility.md

 [screen-reader]: https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers

-[^for-now]: For now, that is---perhaps software assistants will become more widespread as software improves, mediating between the user and web pages.
+[^for-now]: For now, that is---perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages.
 Password managers and form autofill agents are already somewhat like this.